Pesticide residues persist in soils across France

 Following soil analyzes carried out at nearly fifty sites throughout France, scientists have revealed that pesticide residues persist in the soil, well beyond their theoretical degradation time.
 Even forests, meadows and wastelands are affected by this contamination.

 The use of pesticides is the basis of modern agriculture, with more than 2.7 million tonnes of active substances used worldwide in 2020, an increase of 50% since the 1990s.
-In Europe, France is the leading consumer country and this intensive use raises concerns about their future in the environment and the resulting impacts on ecosystems.
+In Europe, France is the leading consumer country and this intensive use raises concerns regarding their future in the environment and the resulting impacts on ecosystems.
 Although pesticides are closely monitored in water, this is not the case in soils.
 INRAE researchers, with the collaboration of the University of Bordeaux, carried out soil analyzes throughout mainland France.
 Their work has just been published in the journal Environmental Science & Technology.

 A total of 47 sites from the Soil Quality Measurement Network (RMQS), a national soil change observation program, were sampled between 2019 and 2021, at a depth of 0-20 cm.
 These are mainly cultivated soils (field crops, vineyards and orchards), but also supposedly untreated soils, such as meadows, forests and wasteland.
 The scientists researched 111 substances, which were prioritized by ANSES on the basis of their uses and their behavior in the environment.